opendatadiscovery/awesome-data-catalogs/README.md

 [![forthebadge](https://forthebadge.com/images/badges/built-with-love.svg)](https://forthebadge.com)

-This repository contains a curated list of awesome data data catalogs and observability platforms that help you discover, manage, and observe data in your organization.
+This repository contains a curated list of awesome data catalogs and observability platforms that help you discover, manage, and observe data in your organization.

 <br>